domenicbove/confluent-hw/README.md

 # Base Confluent Platform Infrastructure on AWS

-To provision:
+### To provision this is pretty basic infrastructure:
-1. Create AWS credentials and save to terraform/terraform.tfvars
+1. Save your AWS credentials to terraform/terraform.tfvars
 ```
 access_key = "XXXXX"
 secret_key = "XXXXX"